|

 Now, let’s move on to storage space.
 Gear takes up a lot of room in the van, so as part of the van conversion planning process, you should make a list of everything you want to bring with you.
 Yes, everything.
 Then, ask yourself, “How often do I use these things at home?”

-If you never kayak at home because it’s a hassle, you probably won’t kayak much in the van.
-Sure you’ll have more access to places to kayak, but it still requires shuffling things in your van around and taking the time to make it a priority.
 For instance, last summer we had two big inflatable paddle boards in the van.
-Every time we wanted to go paddleboarding, it took an hour to pull the boards out, inflate them, get ourselves situated, and then carry them down to the water.
+Every time we wanted to go paddleboarding, it took an hour to pull the boards out, inflate them, get ourselves situated, and then carry them down to the water (not to mention deflating them and putting them away).
 As it turns out, we didn’t end up using them all that much, and those big boards took up valuable space that could have been used for something else.
-So you really need to think hard before you add every idealistic item to your list.
+So I recommend thinking hard before you add every idealistic item to your list.

 Below is a starter list of gear you might want to bring along to get you pointed in the right direction.
 Be selective about what’s truly important to you that brings the most joy to your life.
 You’ll be surprised how quickly gear and even clothing can add up in your van, so make a list of your own and start narrowing it down.